swoole/awesome-swoole/README.md

 ## Best Practices and Use Cases

-* [Buggregator](https://github.com/buggregator/app) - A beautiful, lightweight debug server that helps you debug your app.
+- [Buggregator](https://github.com/buggregator/app) - A beautiful, lightweight debug server that helps you debug your app.
 Built with Laravel and Swoole.
+- [wopits - A world of post-its](https://github.com/esaracco/wopits) - An app for managing projects online using sticky notes to share and collaborate.
+It uses Swoole as a WebSocket & Task server.
+- [zhamao-framework](https://github.com/zhamao-robot/zhamao-framework) - A chatbot system based on an award-winning project in China. :globe_with_meridians:

 ## Swoole Books
 *Fantastic Swoole-related books.*

-- [Mastering Swoole PHP](https://www.amazon.com/Mastering-Swoole-PHP-performance-concurrent-ebook/dp/B0881B227S/) - Build your high performance large scale concurrent system in a more flexible and efficient way than ever before with this first & only Swoole PHP book, with PHP 8 ready.
+- [Mastering Swoole PHP](https://www.amazon.com/Mastering-Swoole-PHP-performance-concurrent-ebook/dp/B0881B227S) - Build your high performance large scale concurrent system in a more flexible and efficient way than ever before with this first & only Swoole PHP book, with PHP 8 ready.

 ## Swoole Videos
 *Fantastic Swoole-related videos.*